sealerio/sealer/docs/site/content/docs/advanced/GPU.md

 ## Preparation

-1. install nvidia driver on your host.
+1. Install nvidia driver on your host.
-2. install the latest version of sealer on your host.
+2. Install the latest version of sealer on your host.

 ## How to build it

-we provide GPU base image in our official registry named `registry.cn-qingdao.aliyuncs.com/sealer-io/kubernetes-nvidia:v1.19.8`.you can use is directly. meanwhile, we provide the build context in the applications' directory. it can be adjusted it per your request.
+We provide GPU base image in our official registry named `registry.cn-qingdao.aliyuncs.com/sealer-io/kubernetes-nvidia:v1.19.8`.you can use is directly. meanwhile, we provide the build context in the applications' directory. it can be adjusted it per your request.

-run below command to rebuild it.
+Run below command to rebuild it.

 `sealer build -f Kubefile -t registry.cn-qingdao.aliyuncs.com/sealer-io/kubernetes-nvidia:v1.19.8 -b lite .`